cc-archive/cc-cert-edu/contents/index.md

-# CC Education Certification Contents
+# Educator Certificate Contents

-The Creative Commons education certificate is made up of a six modules broken down into learning units.
+The Creative Commons educator certificate is made up of a six modules broken down into learning units.

 These modules and learning units have been organized sequentially in a recommended learning path as follows:

 1. [The Commons](commons/index.md)
    * [Significance of the Commons](commons/significance.md)